ZirongLiu/SegmentAnythingMedicalVideo/README.md

 # Segment Anything Medical Video
-We I have developed a script capable of tracking, object detection, and segmentation in videos.
+I found a script capable of tracking, object detection, and segmentation in videos.
 By simply modifying the prompts, it can adapt to various applications, such as tracking surgical instruments.
-This script is based on the Tracking Anything with DEVA project and leverages advanced deep learning techniques to achieve efficient and accurate object tracking and segmentation.
+This script is based on the [Tracking Anything with DEVA](https://hkchengrex.com/Tracking-Anything-with-DEVA/) project and leverages advanced deep learning techniques to achieve efficient and accurate object tracking and segmentation.

+The project can be accessed [here](https://colab.research.google.com/drive/1OsyNVoV_7ETD1zIE8UWxL3NXxu12m_YZ?usp=sharing).
+Using the script is very simple: you only need to provide the corresponding descriptive words in the "CLASSES" section under "Specifying all the inputs and output directory."

 # Video Demo